-In a pressure pan, add the chopped bottle gourd pieces, salt, sambar powder, moong dal, needed water and pressure cook.(2 whistles are enough)
+In a pressure pan, add the chopped bottle gourd, salt, sambar powder, moong dal, needed water and pressure cook for 2 whistles.

-Add the grounded paste and boil for a few minutes.
+Add the ground paste and simmer for a few minutes.

 Serve hot with rice or chappati or roti.

-Instead of moong dal/pasi parupu, toor dal or mixture of tur dal (1 tbsp) + moong dal (2 tbsp) can be used.
-In that case toor dal has to be pressure cooked separately.
+Instead of moong dal/pasi parupu, tur dal or mixture of tur dal (1 tbsp) + moong dal (2 tbsp) can be used.
+In that case tur dal has to be pressure cooked separately.
 Some prefer to cook bottle gourd separately in water.
-I have given an easier version using the pressure pan as it can be done in a jiffy.
+You can do that also but I have given an easier version using the pressure pan.

-In this method, bengal gram is used along with the other dals and grinding is not required After cooking the bottlegourd separately in water, add the pressure cooked dal (moong dal -2 tbsp, tur dal 1 tsp, bengal gram dal -2 tsp) and grated coconut.
-Boil for a few minutes and then season it with the ingredients for seasoning.
+In this method, bengal gram is used along with the other dals and grinding is not required.
+After cooking the bottlegourd separately in water, add the pressure cooked dal (moong dal -2 tbsp, tur dal 1 tsp, bengal gram dal -2 tsp) and grated coconut.
+Boil for a few minutes on medium flame and then season it with the ingredients given under seasoning.